Ultimate Travel Guide: San José del Cabo, Mexico

 🚐 Shuttle: If you do not plan to rent a car, a shuttle is the most affordable and efficient option for airport transfers.
 We always utilize Cabo Airport Shuttle for our transfers to and from SJD.
 They offer private or shared shuttle service.
 For private shuttles, there is also an option to add a 30 minute grocery store stop on the way.
 Book this ins advance!

 🚕 Uber / Taxi: Uber is frankly a bit convoluted at the SJD airport as they are not permitted to pick up riders from the arrivals area.
-While technically an option, you will have to while a while out of the terminal to meet your driver.
+While technically an option, you will have to wait a while out of the terminal to meet your driver.
 In this case, a taxi is the better option.
 It will be more expensive than a shuttle.
-If you do opt to utilize a taxi, coordinate and agree to a price for your trip at an official desk before departing.
+If you do opt to utilize a taxi, coordinate and agree to a price with your taxi driver for your trip at an official desk before departing.

 🚗 Rental Car: If you are renting a car, your rental agency will pick you up via a shuttle service to take you to their off-site lot.
 From there you can drive yourself to San José del Cabo